alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-woman-cover-her-head-uncover-face.md

 date: 2020/08/8
 locale: en
 lang: en
-excerpt: "It is ordained for a woman to wear clothes that conceal her whole body, including her face and hands."
+summary: "It is ordained for a woman to wear clothes that conceal her whole body, including her face and hands."
 group1: true
 note: true
 ---